 .
-The most high-profile election this year will undoubtedly be in the U.S. in November, however, this is just the third-largest election in terms of eligible voters, behind India and the European Parliament.
-With so many heading to the polls, this is could be a defining year for democracy, particularly regarding the
+The most high-profile election this year was undoubtedly the U.S. election in November, however, this was just the third-largest election in terms of eligible voters, behind India and the European Parliament.
+With so many heading to the polls, this was considered a defining year for democracy, particularly regarding the

 South Asia's super election year